stimulusreflex/stimulus_reflex/README.md

 end
 ```

-The magic happens after the `StimulusReflex::Controller` method call completes.
+The magic happens after the `StimulusReflex::Controller` method call finishes.

 1. The page that triggered the call will be re-rerendered
 1. The rendered HTML will be sent over the ActionCable socket